fahmigutawan/Ngikut-Jetpack-Component/README.md

 <p align="center">Technologies we are using now</p>
 </p>

-`Cisu Jetpack-Component` is a library that can be used by Android (Jetpack Compose) Developer to made its developing easier.
-Right now we are targeting only Jetpack Compose, but not impossible if someday we release for other developing environment.
+`Ngikut Jetpack-Component` is a library that including components that might be used on most Android application.
+Now `Ngikut` is only available for Jetpack Compose, but gate not closed if I also make it into other environment.

 # Preparation
-Before you able to accessing `Cisu`, you have to know that we are using `Jitpack` to make this library public.
+Before you able to accessing `Ngikut`, you have to know that we are using `Jitpack` to make this library public.
 So you have to include Jitpack inside your project first.

 ### 1. Setup for Jitpack
 -   For old version of gradle (before arctic fox update)